mwajdzik/course-ionic/README.md

 ## Routing

 - Ionic DOES NOT use Angular Router
-- a stack of Pages is used
+- a stack of Pages is used (can be Single Stack or Multiple Stacks if tabs are used)

 ## Lifecycle